top of page

 This program is intended for healthcare providers who want to learn, review and apply fundamental concepts related to fetal health surveillance in labour.
 This course is not appropriate for the inexperienced practitioner (recommend 6 months experience with fetal monitoring).
 This course is open to nurses, doctors, and midwives working in the following hospitals: CGMH, GBGH, MAHC, OSMH, RVH, SMH, and WPSHC.

-The FHS course for August 2023 is now full.
-Additional courses will be released in the near future.
+The FHS course for is now full.
+Additional dates will be released in the near future.

 Indigenous Culturally Appropriate Pregnancy Care (CAPC) Training